 Why I Love It: There’s a feeling of trust between strangers in Japan that you can’t help but love: it’s one of the safest countries in the world.
 Your biggest daily “safety” concern is that you exit the 7-11 to find your 400-yen umbrella has been stolen.
 And if you do happen to lose something valuable, it’s pretty likely that it will find its way back to you somehow.

 Why You Might Not Love It: Some people may see this level of trust as naïve, but wouldn’t we all prefer to live life with less fear and more trust?

 Why I Love It: Contrary to what the media may have us think, Tokyo is not that expensive.
 If you want to live like a Westerner in Tokyo – expat style – complete with a 3-bedroom house, a car and a garden, it will be expensive.
 But if you live like a Japanese person lives, in Tokyo, it’s surprisingly affordable.
 Tokyo is set-up for convenience for the majority of people, i.e. office workers.
 Single room apartments are inexpensive, commuting is cheap and eating out is almost dirt cheap.
 And if you’re able to live outside of Tokyo – ideally in the countryside – that’s a whole new wonderful level of frugality to explore.

 Why You Might Not Love It: Most of us probably love the idea of cheap Japanese-style living in Tokyo, it’s just adjusting to it that can be hard.
 Still, where’s the harm in trying?

-We’d love to hear your thoughts on our first episode of Season 2.
-If you want to request a topic for us to cover in future, contact us!
+I’d love to hear your thoughts on our first episode of Season 2.
+If you want to request a topic for us to cover in future, contact me!